 My name is Jessica Adanich.
 I was born and raised in Northeast Ohio.
 I have two amazing parents, Susan and Emery Adanich, who helped me become the person I am today.
-I’m an artist, designer, author, daughter, friend, bunny mom, lego enthusiast, fish owner, knitting guru, ocean obsessed, shark lover, gardening newbie, twenty-nine year old female.
+I’m an artist, designer, author, daughter, friend, bunny mom, lego enthusiast, fish owner, knitting guru, ocean obsessed, shark lover, gardening newbie, thirty-one year old female.
 I also battle with depression and anxiety.

 In today’s world many people feel if they have depression and/or anxiety (D&A) they are defective, non-human beings.
 Of course, this is part of their depression speaking but also partly how our society looks at people who declare they have depression.
 Slowly as a whole, we are beginning to realize this isn’t true.
 Most people you would never expect to have such issues actually do.
 And most times unfortunately, those people are spending a lot of energy trying to hide it and battle it by themselves.